-DataSnap now has many different events for you to customize the behavior of your application.
-BeforeXXX and AfterXXX events exist for just about every method on the IAppServer interface.
-These two events in particular will be useful as you migrate your application server to be completely stateless.
+MIDAS now has many different events for you to customize the behavior of your application.
+There are BeforeXXX and AfterXXX events for just about every method imaginable.
+These events will be especially useful as you migrate your application server to be completely stateless.